 At a Glance

-Don’t Miss: Dinner, with a tasting menu focused on Native American cuisine, prepared with ingredients sourced from local co-ops and farms
+Don’t Miss: The tasting menu showcasing Native American dishes prepared with local ingredients

 Adrian Zecha fell in love with a boulder: a gnarled, beige behemoth that jutted into an expansive landscape littered with hoodoos (sandstone towers) and flecked with verdant desert greenery.
 The founder of Aman Resorts pictured a pool wrapped around this rock.
 Never mind that it was located on government lands, that the purchase of the surrounding 100 acres took 10 years, a special permission from congress and a signature from then-president George W. Bush.
 In the end, Zecha got what he dreamed: a spectacular U-shaped pool hugging his rock and an even more spectacular resort wrapped around both.